Michael Agbamuche

 Michael Ashikodi Agbamuche (16 August 1920 – 17 April 1998) was a former Attorney General and Minister of Justice for the Federal Republic of Nigeria from September 1994 to 1997, a Senior Advocate of Nigeria (SAN), was elected in 1979 to the Federal House of Representatives and the Nnaobodo of Akwukwu-Igbo.

 Early life and education

 Michael Agbamuche was born on 16 August 1920 in Akwukwu-Igbo where he attended St John's Anglican primary school.
 He worked as a clerical officer at the then government secretariat Kaduna until he passed his Senior Cambridge exams and proceeded to london for further studies.
 He enrolled in a one-year introduction course at the Battersea Polytechnic Institute now the University of Surrey from 1950 to 1951 before proceeding to King's College London where he obtained a degree in Law.
-He was called to the English bar Middle Temple on 24 June 1958.
+He was called to the English bar at Middle Temple on 24 June 1958.
 He returned to Nigeria and enrolled as a barrister and solicitor with the Supreme Court of Nigeria in 1958.